joeromero/docs/cartodb_ui.md

 ## What is a visualization?

 Vizualizations are the method CartoDB uses for publishing maps to the web.
-They may be created after you have imported at least one data table.
+They are the combination of one or many tables as layers in a single map.
+Visualizations can be created after you have imported at least one data table.
 You can create a new visualization by navigating to the "Visualizations" section of your CartoDB dashboard and then selecting on one or more layers to add to the visualization.

-Every visualization has at least two layers: a basemap layer (more on basemaps later) and the data you are overlaying on top of the base map.
-The data being overlayed in your visualization is directly linked to the data's table in the "tables" view.
+Every visualization has at least two layers: a basemap layer or a solid (more on basemaps later) and the data you are overlaying on top of the basemap.
+The data being overlayed in your visualization is directly linked to one of your tables (see [Table view]).
 Any changes you make to your data's attribute information will be reflected in either view.
 All stylistic customizations made to a visualization are automatically saved (hey, we are on the cloud!), so you don't have to worry about losing your work.
 If you ever want to save a given visualization and keep working in a new version, you can duplicate it.

 A visualization is the combination of a basemap (more on basemaps later) and your data.
 Once you have your data imported (the data you want to visualize) it will be rendered on a map, and there you have your first visualization!
 This visualization will simply represent your points or polygons over the default map, with no customization whatsoever.
 From this point on, you can start customizing how your visualization will look: changing the basemap, layer colors, creating infowindows, or animating your data over a timeline with Torque.